programming-notes/javascript-from-ruby-challenge/07 - Objects and Classes/30 - Variables and Properties.md

+# Variables and Properties

 We've done three things so far:

 1. Defined constructors and objects
 2. Defined our own `Die` constructor with a single property, the function `roll()`
 3. Extended our `Die` constructor to allow for multiple rolls using the `this` keyword

 When we defined objects we said they were a collection of data and functions that act on that data, but we haven't really explored the `this` keyword in relation to the `var` keyword when it comes to storing data about an object.

 All of the object properties we've defined have been public &mdash; they can be called on an object and will return some data or execute some code.
 If this were Ruby, we would have only covered the methods of an object.
 What about things like instance variables, which hold private data stored within an object?